mcyork/thingdb/README.md

 - Once expansion is complete, you can safely power off anytime

 > [!WARNING]
-> Do not use the Custom Settings options of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) - the image includes ssh and wific onfiguration tools that conflict with the ciustom settings.
+> Do not use the Custom Settings options of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) - the image includes ssh and wifi configuration tools that conflict with the ciustom settings.

 ### 2. Network Setup